shah-in-boots/cardio_ml/annotators/README.txt

         	list of:
             	training/testing ECG signal / annotations, in correct format for ML input training/testing samples: LUDB samples used in each set.
 Largely for reference, usually not needed

+annotator_analysis.R: script to predict and analyze annotations for the uih_ecg_supp.RData dataset.
+	The best model for each 12 models are automatically chosen (using the row numbers of the model_log).
+	The ultimate input is a matrix of size [number_of_samples by 5000] Analysis consists of comparison to rules-based Pan-Tompkins method